For individuals & families: As a parent

 What if my assessment is wrong?

-If you believe your assessment was based on incorrect information, contact us in writing outlining your concerns or fill out a Child support notice of objection (IR119).
+If you believe your assessment was based on incorrect information, contact us in writing outlining your concerns or fill out a Notice of objection - child support (IR119) form.

 We must receive the objection within 28 days from the date of the assessment.
 You must continue paying your child support until the issue is resolved.